semrush/intergalactic/website/docs/style/css-injection/css-injection-local.md

 Look at the source of styles in GitHub, styles are written in the same format.

-- You do not write styles with the `.button` classes, you use the tag names `SButton`.
 - By convention, all of our styled tags are capitalized `S + ComponentName`.
+You do not need to write styles with the `.button` classes, just use the tag names `SButton`.
 - If you need to access the properties of a component, then use `SButton[keybordFocus]` or properties with the value `SButton[size="m"]`.
-- If you need properties `:hover` and others, then they are available as usual `SButton:hover`.
+- If you need properties like `:hover` and others, then they are available as usual `SButton:hover`.

-**You can use variables as properties.**
+**You can use variables as properties:**

 ```jsx
 import { sstyled } from '@semcore/ui/core';